SciML/Surrogates.jl/docs/src/polychaos.md

 ## Sampling

-We choose to sample f in 100 points between 0 and 10 using the `sample` function.
-The sampling points are chosen using a Low Discrepancy.
-This can be done by passing `HaltonSample()` to the `sample` function.
+We choose to sample f in 100 points between 1 and 6 using the `sample` function.
+The sampling points are chosen from a low-discrepancy sequence, by passing `HaltonSample()` to the `sample` function.

 ```@example polychaos
 using Surrogates